 Moore’s Law is the observation that the number of transistors on integrated circuits doubles approximately every two years.
 This aspect of technological progress is important as the capabilities of many digital electronic devices are strongly linked to Moore’s Law.
 Below I will show how aspects as diverse as processing speed, product price, memory capacity, and even the number and size of pixels in digital cameras have also been progressing exponentially.

 As our large updated graph here shows, he was not only right about the next ten years but astonishingly the regularity he found is true for more than half a century now.

 Note the logarithmic vertical axis chosen to show the linearity of the growth rate.
 The line corresponds to exponential growth with the transistor count doubling every two years.

 In the following, I show that technological developments in many respects are growing exponentially.
-Moore's early observation is important as it showed that technological advances do not progress linearly but exponentially.
+Moore’s early observation is important as it showed that technological advances do not progress linearly but exponentially.
 But in and of itself, the doubling of transistors every two years does not directly matter in our lives.
 Therefore, I ask in which ways the exponential growth of technology matters and will give an overview of how the exponential technological advancement is a driver of technological and social change that very much matters for our lives now.

 More importantly for us is that the power and speed of computers increased exponentially; the doubling time of computational capacity for personal computers was 1.5 years between 1975 and 2009.
 The increasing power of a wider range of computers — starting with the first general purpose computer (ENIAC) in 1946 — is shown in the black and white chart.

 Exponentially increasing computational capacity over time (computations per second) – Koomey, Berard, Sanchez, and Wong (2011)4